 Maybe he took it personally.
 So, when I published my next work, he had sent me a personal message pointing out numerous mistakes.

 I took it positively and started working on it.
-I told myself that judgement and self-doubt will always be there.
+I told myself that judgment and self-doubt will always be there.
 All I had to do is to keep going and write better.
 (Maybe that’s what he also thought when I commented on his work)

 This was true.
 I think everybody deals with self-doubt, whether he is an artist, entrepreneur, parents, or an athlete.
 But nobody needs to pay the cost of self-doubt to reach their destination.